KiLJ4EdeN/DeepLearningFromScratch/README.md

-# Mxnet_AddOns
+# DeepLearningFromScratch

-Note book implementations of dive into deep learning (d2l) book. https://d2l.ai/
+Notebook Implementations of the Dive Into Deep Learning (d2l) Book, With more Intresting Applications Included. https://d2l.ai/